CS 101

 Common Contract Structures for Community Solar

-Most community solar agreements use a Fixed % Discount model, which is popular because it is simple, predictable, and designed to keep savings positive.
-Other structures exist, but they are more niche and usually depend on the project, market, and subscriber profile.
+Most community solar agreements use a Fixed % Discount model, which is popular because it is simple, predictable, and designed to keep savings always flowing to the subscriber.
+Other structures exist, but they are more unique and usually depend on the project, market, and subscriber profile.

 5 Min Read Community Solar Contracts